 When I am not working, I’m spending time with my family or indulging my hobbies.
 I tend to gravitate towards hobbies that lead to concrete results so I like to work on cars, running, walking, being outside, and cooking.
 I acknowledged a long time ago that I am what many would consider a geek – indeed even before it was en vogue to be one.

-I am a Licensed Professional Counselor & Supervisor
+I am a Licensed Clinical Mental Health Counselor & Supervisor

 (NC #S5363) and National Certified Counselor (NCC# 76400).
 These are part of what add to the alphabet soup after my name.
 I know that these letters can sometimes be confusing.

-The LPCS and NCC signify that I've acquired the education, training, and supervision to provide therapy to individuals seeking support and to provide clinical supervision to therapists-in-training.
+The LCMHCS and NCC signify that I've acquired the education, training, and supervision to provide therapy to individuals seeking support and to provide clinical supervision to therapists-in-training.

 My professional experience also includes teaching and supervising at the undergraduate and graduate level, face-to-face and online at the University of North Carolina at Greensboro.

 As a native Spanish-speaker, I can provide counseling and clinical supervision in English or Spanish.
 I am a proud immigrant from Mexico.